JuliaDynamics/DynamicalSystems.jl/docs/src/nlts.md

 The 2 numbers `D1` and `D2` are *very close*, but of course I knew before-hand good parameter values for `D` and `τ` (I cheated, huhu!).

 ### Estimating Reconstruction Parameters
-The following functions are provided estimate good values that can be used in [`Reconstruction`](@ref):
+The following functions estimate good values that can be used in [`Reconstruction`](@ref):
 ```@docs
 estimate_delay